-Over in the States, artisan cheese lovers are pairing their cheese with maple products to give it a sweet and irresistible flavour.
+Over in the States, artisan cheese lovers are pairing their cheese with maple products.
+This gives it a sweet and irresistible flavour.
 From maple syrups to apple drizzle and balsamic reduction, there’s a world of taste combinations to discover – and that’s without mentioning the many different cheeses you can try with it.

 What’s the strangest cheese pairing you’ve ever tasted?